 Jones, a member of the Fellowship of Southern Writers, has also earned a United States Artist Fellowship, an NEA Fellowship, a Radcliffe Institute Bunting Fellowship, and a fellowship from the Black Mountain Institute at the University of Nevada in Las Vegas.
 Her writing has appeared in The New York Times, The Washington Post, O, The Oprah Magazine, Time, Tin House, and The Believer, among other places.

-She is a graduate of Spelman College, the University of Iowa, and Arizona State University, and is currently a Professor of Creative Writing at Emory University.
+She is a graduate of Spelman College, the University of Iowa, and Arizona State University, and is currently a Charles Howard Candler Professor at Emory University and A.D.
+White Professor At Large at Cornell University.
 In her talks at campuses, libraries, and literary festivals across the country, Jones speaks on her many books, her life and career, and the South.

 For more on Tayari Jones, please visit tayarijones.com.